Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 }
 ```

-We need to keep in mind that the data to the ClientUpdateJob is **copied**.
-So if we want to use the data after the job is completed we need to have them in a shared container.
-This is where the [NativeContainers](https://docs.unity3d.com/Manual/JobSystemNativeContainer.html) help us out.
-Because we might update the `NetworkConnection`  and the `done` variables inside the job (we might receive a disconnect message).
-We need to make sure we can share the data between the job and the caller, *NativeContainers* can help us with that, in our case the `NativeArray` comes to our rescue.
+> **Note**: The data inside the ClientUpdateJob is **copied**.
+If you want to use the data after the job is completed, you need to have your data in a shared container, such as a [NativeContainer](https://docs.unity3d.com/Manual/JobSystemNativeContainer.html).

+Since you might want to update the `NetworkConnection`  and the `done` variables inside your job (we might receive a disconnect message), you need to make sure you can share the data between the job and the caller.
+In this case, you can use a [NativeArray](https://docs.unity3d.com/ScriptReference/Unity.Collections.NativeArray_1.html).

-> One thing to keep in mind is that we can only use a native container together with [Blittable Types](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types).
-So in the case of our `bool` we chose to use a `byte` instead as its a `blittable` type.
+> Note: You can only use [blittable types](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types) in a `NativeContainer`.
+In this case, instead of a `bool` you need  to use a `byte`, as its a blittable type.

-In our execute method we now move in our code from the `Update` method we had before and we are done.
-We just need to change any call to `m_Connection` now to `connection[0]` to refer to the first element inside our `NativeArray` And the same goes for our `done` variable, we need to make sure we call `done[0]` when we refer to the `done` variable.
+In your `Execute` method, move over your code from the `Update` method that you have already in place from [_ClientBehaviour.cs_](samples/clientbehaviour.cs.md) and you are done.

+You need to change any call to `m_Connection` to `connection[0]` to refer to the first element inside your `NativeArray`.
+The same goes for your `done` variable, you need to call `done[0]` when you refer to the `done` variable.
+See the code below:

 ```c#
 public void Execute()